Research often produces results that can be exploited commercially in the form of new products, new chemicals, new applications, etc.

-- Inventions whose exploitation would be immoral or contrary to public policy, including processes for cloning human beings and the modification of the genetic identity of animals, etc.
+- Inventions whose exploitation would be immoral or contrary to public order, including processes for cloning human beings and the modification of the genetic identity of animals, etc.

-Patents are issued by a patents office upon request and require payment of a fee.
-In Denmark patents are issued by the Danish Patent and Trademark Office (www.dkpto.dk) or the European Patent Office (www.epo.org).
-Both of these websites provide good information about patent protection in Denmark, Europe and other parts of the World.
+Patents are issued by a patents office upon request and require the payment of a fee.
+In Denmark, patents are issued by the Danish Patent and Trademark Office (www.dkpto.dk) or the European Patent Office (www.epo.org).
+Both of these websites provide good information about patent protection in Denmark, Europe and other parts of the world.

-Note that – contrary to popular belief – it is not possible to get a World Patent
+Note that – contrary to popular belief – it is not possible to obtain a world patent.

 The patent right entails the exclusive right to commercial use of the invention, including manufacturing and marketing.
-See in particular sections 3 ff.
+See in particular section 3 ff of the Patent Act.
 Patent protection can last for up to 20 years.

 Utility model rights

-Any creation which is industrially applicable, and which involves a solution to a technical problem, can be registered as a utility model in accordance with the provisions of the Danish Utility Models Act.
-A utility model is sometimes called the “small patent”, and the purpose of the Act is among other things to provide a kind of mini-patent protection of minor inventions which are not sufficiently profitable to patent, including inventions made by private individuals.
+Any creation which can be industrially exploited, and which involves a solution to a technical problem, may be registered as a utility model in accordance with the provisions of the Danish Utility Models Act.
+A utility model registration is sometimes called a “small patent”, and the purpose of the Act is among other things to provide a kind of mini-patent protection of minor inventions which are not sufficiently profitable to patent, including inventions made by private individuals.

 The following outlines some of the differences between patent rights and utility model rights:

-- Inventions can be patented only if they have novelty characteristics and constitute an inventive step.
-By contrast, obtaining a utility model right merely requires that an invention has novelty and involves an ‘incremental step”.
-The requirement of “incremental step” is milder than the patent requirement of inventive step.
+- Inventions may be patented only if they have novel characteristics and constitute an inventive step.
+By contrast, obtaining a utility model right merely requires that an invention has novelty and involves an ‘incremental step’.
+The requirement of ‘incremental step’ is milder than the patent requirement of ‘inventive step’.

-- When it comes to patent rights, the Danish Patent and Trademark Office very carefully examines the inventions to ascertain whether they have novelty and inventive step.
-This is not the case when it comes to utility model protection.
-Here they automatically assume that the invention has novelty and inventive step without further examination.
+- In relation to patent rights, the Danish Patent and Trademark Office examines the inventions very carefully to ascertain whether or not they possess novelty and inventive step.
+This is not the case with utility model protection; here, they automatically assume that the invention has novelty and inventive step without further examination.

-- The processing time is shorter when you apply for utility model protection than when you apply for patent protection, and it is cheaper to get utility model protection.
+- The processing time is shorter when you apply for utility model protection than when you apply for patent protection, and it is cheaper to obtain utility model protection.

 - Utility model protection is not international in the same way as patent rights.
-While you can get a patent all over the world if you submit the necessary applications, not all countries offer utility model protection.
+While you can obtain a patent anywhere in the world if you submit the necessary application, not all countries offer utility model protection.

 For researchers, the possibility of patenting will often be preferable to the rules on utility model protection.

-When researchers make inventions that can be protected by a patent or a utility model registration, it raises the question of who has the right to apply for patents (or utility model protection) for the invention – or to determine that the invention should not be patented.
+When researchers create inventions that can be protected by a patent or a utility model registration, it raises the question of who has the right to apply for a patent (or utility model protection) for the invention – or to determine that the invention should not be patented.
 The premise is that the right to seek patent or utility model protection for an invention/creation lies with the person who made the invention (creation).

-The inventor’s right to take out a patent, however, can be transferred to others.
-Such a transfer can be made by agreement (e.g. as part of a collaborative research).
+The inventor’s right to take out a patent, however, may be transferred to others.
+Such a transfer can be made by agreement (e.g. as part of collaborative research).

-When an invention is made by a researcher during the course of his or her employment, employers may demand to have the right to the invention transferred to them.
+When an invention is created by a researcher during the course of his or her employment, employers may demand to have the rights to the invention transferred to them.
 In Denmark, this is regulated by two acts:

 - For employees at universities, governmental research institutions, public hospitals, regional and GEUS research institutions, the provisions of the Act on Inventions at Public Research Institutions apply.